talfers/STR-analyzer/README.md

 3. Lastly, run the following 2 commands in your terminal to create a virtual environment and install all necessary dependencies:

-_NOTE: If you get an error that you do not have python, pip or venv on your computer, you will need to Google how to install the ones you lack._
+_NOTE: If you get an error that you do not have python, pip or venv on your computer, see the [Troubleshooting](#troubleshooting) section below._

 First create the virtual environment:
 ```sh